Table of Contents

 ■ Workforce Singapore Grants (WSG):

-Purpose: SMEs can assess a jobseeker’s job fit through a short-term trial prior to offering permanent employment.
-SMEs will need to provide a customised trial for each Career Trial position.
-The trial duration for full time positions start from 16 hours and are capped at 480 hours while part time positions should be between to 16 to 240 hours (capped at 80hrs/month)
+Details: SMEs can assess a jobseeker’s job fit by putting them on a short-term trial prior to offering permanent employment.
+They will need to provide a customised trial for each Career Trial position.
+The trial duration for full time positions are capped at 480 hours while part time positions are up to 240 hours (capped at 80 hours/month).
+Businesses must be hiring for jobs that pay at least $1,500 (full time) or $750 (part time).

-Grant amount: Up to 95 per cent course fee subsidy and absentee payroll funding for eligible courses, according to WSG as of 18 June 2020.
+Grant amount: Up to 90 per cent of salary and training course fees, according to WSG as of 4 Jan 2023.

 ■ Skillsfuture Enterprise Credit (SFEC):